-Reporting Timeframe:
+Reporting Timeframe

 Any individual may file a complaint of sexual misconduct at any time.
-Early reporting is encouraged to preserve evidence if necessary and provide the victim with information regarding rights, options, and resources available to them by this policy and federal/state laws.
+Early reporting is encouraged to preserve evidence if necessary and provide the reporting party with information regarding rights, options, and resources available to them by this policy and federal/state laws.
 However, all complaints will be taken seriously and investigated no matter how much time has passed since the incident.

-Reporting Options:
+Reporting Options A. Official Reporting

-I. Official Reporting
+All SUA students are strongly encouraged to make an official report of any incident of sexual misconduct to the Office of the Dean of Students or the Office of Student Conduct & Resolution whether the incident occurred on or off campus.

-All SUA students are strongly encouraged to make an official report of any incident of sexual misconduct to the Office of Dean of Students whether the incident occurred on or off campus.
+All SUA's staff and faculty (except for the staff of Counseling Service), including Resident Assistants, are required to promptly report to the Office of the Dean of Students information they have about possible sexual harassment or sexual misconduct, including but not limited to sexual assault, domestic or dating violence, and stalking.

-All SUA's staff and faculty (except for the staff of Counseling Service), including resident assistants, are required to promptly report to the Office of Dean of Students information they have about possible sexual harassment or sexual misconduct, including but not limited to sexual assault, domestic or dating violence, and stalking.
-Official reporting initiates a course of immediate action and the University's Student Conduct & Resolution process.
+Official reporting initiates a course of immediate action and the University's Student

-The complaint/report can be filed directly to the Dean of Students via a written statement or an appointment.
+Conduct & Resolution process.
+The complaint/report can be filed directly with the Dean of Students or the Office of Student Conduct & Resolution via a written statement or an appointment.
 Once a complaint/report has been submitted, the Dean of Students or a designee by the Dean will conduct intake interviews and fact-finding interviews with appropriate parties involved and follow the processes outlined in the Student Conduct & Resolution Process.
-Each complaint will be investigated promptly and appropriate corrective actions will be taken.
+Each complaint will be investigated promptly and appropriate actions will be taken.

-2. Confidential Disclosure
+B. Confidential Disclosure